webjsx/webjsx-router/README.md

 ## Building an HN Clone

 The best way to learn is by doing.
 Let's build a clone of Hacker News (HN) - a popular tech news aggregation site.
 It'll demonstrate lists, nested comments, and real-time updates.
-If you want to jump right into code, you can [edit this app on StackBlitz](https://stackblitz.com/edit/bloom-hn)
+If you want to jump right into code, you can [edit it on StackBlitz](https://stackblitz.com/edit/bloom-hn)

 Let's build our app piece by piece.
 First, we'll need some types and utilities: